-Mandatory Pre-Race Briefing: Distribution of information including logistics / course updates, safety, and other topics, in addition to an optional question and answer session.
-The location of the Pre-Race Briefing is still to be determined.
+Mandatory Pre-Race Briefing: The Pre-Race Briefing will once again be in person.
+The location is yet to be determined, and will be announced prior to race weekend.
+Distribution of information including logistics / course updates, safety, and other topics, in addition to an optional question and answer session.
+In addition, runner bags will be distributed at the meeting.